 The computers may range from PCs, large-scale servers or even supercomputers.

-A distributed database requires multiple instances of a database management system (or several DBMSs), running at each remote site.
+requires multiple instances of a database management system (or several DBMSs), running at each remote site.

 The degree to which these different DBMS instances cooperate, or work in partnership, and whether there is a master site that coordinates requests